 Men enjoy sharing their fantasies because they hope a lover will participate in activity that they fantasise about.
 Women’s fantasies are not based on reality.
 They focus on impossible and unreal situations and people.
 A fantasy involves imagining impossible or improbable things.
 Women’s sexual fantasies are purely a mechanism for enjoying orgasm.
 They lack all the practicalities of real life and the crude visual eroticism that men enjoy.

+Responsive women discover orgasm because their minds respond positively to eroticism.
+A responsive woman dislikes pornography as much as any other woman.
+A responsive woman enjoys eroticism through surreal fantasies that do not involve real people or real situations.
 In her fantasies, a responsive woman focuses on the concept of penetration rather than graphic images.
 She focuses on a man’s sex drive to penetrate her body.
-This is at a much more explicitly sexual level than a romance novel.
-A sexual fantasy culminates with male ejaculation as a sexual release rather than the graphic images of creamy gelatinous semen that gay men revel in.
+This is much more explicitly erotic than a romance novel.
+A sexual fantasy culminates with male ejaculation as a sexual release rather than the graphic images of semen that gay men revel in.
 A responsive woman enjoys the idea that a man focuses on his urgent need to penetrate her body.
-She doesn’t want to see a real penis or touch one by hand or mouth to enjoy it as tangibly as a gay man would.
+She doesn’t want to see or touch a penis by hand or mouth to enjoy as a gay man would.